-- The weekly average shown is calculated over the entire quarter.
-Per regulatory requirements, the weekly average of the previous 12 weeks from the period-end date is utilized in the regulatory capital calculation. - Beginning March 31, 2018, CRM is the greater of the modeled component and the 8% surcharge computed under the Standardized approach.
+The weekly average shown is calculated over the entire quarter.
+Per regulatory requirements, the weekly average of the previous 12 weeks from the period-end date is utilized in the regulatory capital calculation.

 9.2.
 Model Limitations

 The Firm uses VaR and Stressed VaR as components in a range of risk management tools.
 Among their benefits, VaR models permit estimation of a portfolio's aggregate market risk exposure, incorporating a range of varied market risks and portfolio assets.
 However, VaR has various limitations, which include, but are not limited to: use of historical changes in market risk factors, which may not be accurate predictors of future market conditions, and may not fully incorporate the risk of extreme market events that are outsized relative to observed historical market behavior or reflect the historical distribution of results beyond the 99% confidence interval; and reporting of losses over a defined time horizon, which does not reflect the risk of positions that cannot be liquidated or hedged over that defined horizon.